 - Identity any exterior cracks or holes.
 Seal these.

 - Caulk all possibly infiltrations through ground level walls.
 This includes doors, windows, and baseboards.

-- Use the Insect Buster, filled with food-grade diatomaceous earth, (which must be purchased separately) to lightly dust locations where the American cockroaches are traveling: behind baseboards, wall outlets, and wall voids and underneath appliances.
-“Puff” diatomaceous earth around the plumping under your sinks and your washer and dryer connections also.
+- Use the Insect Buster, filled with food-grade diatomaceous earth or Dust to Dust, (both of which must be purchased separately) to lightly dust locations where the American cockroaches are traveling: behind baseboards, wall outlets, and wall voids and underneath appliances.
+“Puff” this powder around the plumping under your sinks and your washer and dryer connections also.